andrewgdotcom/ason/ason.md

 Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a metadata string.
 The metadata string consists of a [DLE] character followed by a character from the set [ENQ, ACK, DLE, NAK, SYN, ETB].
+Fields may contain the empty string, the `undefined` character [ENQ], or be missing entirely; an application MAY treat them as equivalent.

 ### Quote